Call for more LGBT foster carers at Pride

 Swansea Pride: More LGBT foster carers needed, event told

-More lesbian, gay, bisexual and trans (LGBT) foster carers are needed, people attending Swansea Pride will be told.
+More lesbian, gay, bisexual and trans (LGBT) foster carers are needed, people attending Swansea Pride were told.

-Swansea council will be at Saturday's event to break the myth that people who identify as LGBT cannot foster.
+Swansea council wanted Saturday's event to break the myth that people who identify as LGBT cannot foster.

 Partners Gary Roberts and Adrian Shaw, from Tonyrefail, Rhondda Cynon Taff, have fostered eight children together in the past nine years.